Content on this page was generated by AI and has not been manually reviewed.

 How can I ensure VPNs don’t affect LAN performance?

 Tune the router’s CPU and memory resources, use efficient encryption options, and segment VPN traffic so it doesn’t saturate your primary LAN routes.
 Consider QoS for VPN traffic if you have heavy usage.
-Vpn for edge extension free

 Is NAT required for VPN clients?

 Not always, but you often need NAT for internet access from VPN clients or when VPN clients access external services.
 Tailor NAT rules to your topology to avoid double-NAT issues.
+Checkpoint endpoint vpn client 2026

 How often should I update EdgeRouter firmware?